rockholla/terraform-packer-workshop/intermediate-terraform/exercises/05/README.md

 for this configuration.
 ```

-We've created and switched to this new workspace, so we should simply be able to run another apply to create entirely new infrastructure from scratch with a branch new state file, and a non-conflicting key pair name in AWS since it's name/identifer will be suffixed with our unique workspace name:
+We've created and switched to this new workspace, so we should simply be able to run another apply to create entirely new infrastructure from scratch with a brand new state file, and a non-conflicting key pair name in AWS since it's name/identifer will be suffixed with our unique workspace name:

 ```